 Many people have a misconception of Disney Value resorts and think they are the worst of the Disney resorts.
 This simply isn’t true.

 All Disney Value resorts have comfortable rooms that can sleep 4 & have normal Disney amenities like a pool, restaurant, and family activities, like movies under the stars.

 The main difference is that while they have a restaurant, it is usually a quick-service restaurant (not a table service).

-Those traveling to Disney on a budget appreciate the lower price point while still getting all the perks you get when staying at a Disney Resort.
+Those planning a Disney World trip on a budget appreciate the lower price point while still getting all the perks you get when staying at a Disney Resort.

 3. Take Advantage of Disney Bounce Back Offers at Disney Resorts

 Disney Resorts will sometimes entice you to return by providing you with a Disney Bounce Back offer.

 A Disney Bounce Back Offer is given to guest currently staying at a Disney Resort or guest who have recently made a trip to Disney World and stayed at a Disney resort to entice them to book another trip back to Disney within the next 6-12 months.

 How do you get a Disney Pin Code?